dnsgrig/dnsgrig/README.md

 in passive brain-machine interfaces (pBCI’s)"</i> I applied <b>statistical analysis on EEG brain data</b> to relate global neuronal co-activity patterns to specific activities like resting.
 - To achieve that I used <b>Python, its libraries like matplotlib, pandas, and Jupyter notebook</b>.

-My deliverables are two formulas describing global brain activity during rest and a blueprint of a pBCI system that infers user sate based on these formulas.
+- My deliverables are <b>two formulas describing global brain activity during rest</b> and a blueprint of a pBCI system that infers user sate based on these formulas.

 <h2>Skills</h2>